fzyzcjy/flutter_rust_bridge/book/src/contributing/architecture.md

 **Rust Wire** types refers to the C types that the Dart VM uses to communicate with the Rust library.

 **Dart Wire** types are the Dart counterpart of Rust wire types, but in the `*.io.dart` files.
-Both Rust and Dart wire types communicate the vocabulary of C types, aka primitives, structs, unions and pointers.
+Both Rust and Dart wire types communicate using the vocabulary of C types, aka primitives, structs, unions and pointers.

 **Rust JS** (also WASM) types are the WASM equivalent of Rust wire